mykolaharmash/works-for-me/README.md

 This repository is a nice way to discover new tools by looking at setups which work for other people.
 And of course you can share your own cozy, carefully-crafted tooling to help others.

-It's not just about listing apps, but about highlighting tools that help to make your work better or make your life easier.
+Just one thing to have in mind - it's not just about listing all your apps, but highlighting tools that help you do your work better or make your life easier.

 ### How to add my setup?